 Like the Roku 3, some of the missing apps leave holes in what you can watch - although there is so much else you might not care.

 This isn't the first time that Roku has offered a Streaming Stick solution.
 However, the last one used a specific type of port that is not available on a vast number of sets globally.
-The new HDMI version is ideal therefore.
+The HDMI version is ideal therefore.

 What is it?

-Naturally, like the first generation device, the new Now TV box's raison d'être is to provide access to Now TV - Sky's streaming service that offers three separate subscription or pay models for movies, entertainment and sports.
+Naturally, like the first generation device, the 2015 Now TV box's raison d'être is to provide access to Now TV - Sky's streaming service that offers three separate subscription or pay models for movies, entertainment and sports.

 The main selling point of the Now TV box is clearly its price.
 At £14.99 it undercuts all rivals dramatically.
-You can buy it for £24.99 as well, which includes money saving bundles for sports, entertainment or movies access, but for just fifteen quid you actually get so much included.
+You can buy it from £24.99 as well, which includes money saving bundles for sports, entertainment or movies access, but for just fifteen quid you actually get so much included.

 There are a few caveats to the price of the Now TV box.
 For a start, the Now TV service only offers 720p video at present and stereo audio, even though the newer box is capable of 1080p.
 That might change in future, according to Sky staff posting on its dedicated forums, but this puts it at a disadvantage when compared to many rival devices.